Alalakh: Alalakh VIII

-In the early Middle Bronze II (c.
-1800 BC), in Yener's Period 8 (Woolley's level VIII), in which a palace and a temple, as well as intramural burials, were found.
+In the early Middle Bronze IIA (c.
+1820-1750 BCE), in Yener's Period 8 (Woolley's level VIII (Note: In this article, excavated levels are numbered with "Alalakh VIII" being the lowest oldest and deepest, and Alalakh II being the newest studied, top layer.
+Each layer corresponds to a different civilizational period.)), in which a palace and a temple, as well as intramural burials, were found.
 At the time Alalakh was a vassal of the Kingdom of Yamhad.

 The written history of the site may begin under the name Alakhtum, with tablets from Mari in the 18th century BC, when the city was part of the kingdom of Yamhad (modern Aleppo).
-A dossier of tablets records that King Sumu-Epuh sold the territory of Alakhtum to his son-in-law Zimri-Lim, king of Mari, retaining for himself overlordship.
-After the fall of Mari in 1765 BC, Alalakh seems to have come under the rule of Yamhad again.
+A dossier of tablets records that King Sumu-Epuh (c.
+1810-1780 BCE) sold the territory of Alakhtum to his son-in-law Zimri-Lim, king of Mari, retaining for himself overlordship.
+After the fall of Mari in 1765 BC, Alalakh seems to have come under the direct rule of Yamhad again.

 Alalakh VII

-In the late MB II, in Period 7 (Level VII), was still a vassalage of Yamhad, and was handed over to the Yarim-Lim Dynasty.
+In the late MB IIA (c.
+1750-1630 BCE), in Period 7 (Level VII), was still a vassalage of Yamhad, and was handed over to the Yarim-Lim Dynasty.
 There was a later palace, an archive, some temples, a city wall, a tripartite gate, households, workshops, extramural and intramural burials were excavated.
 In the palace of Level VII, during 2015-2019 excavations, more than 70 wall painting fragments were found and radiocarbon-dated to c.
 1780-1680 BC.

 King Abba-El I of Aleppo (c.
 1750 BC) bestowed the city upon his brother Yarim-Lim of Alalakh, to replace the city of Irridu.
 Abba-El had destroyed the latter after it revolted against Yarim-Lim.
 In the 18th to 17th centuries period transition, Alalakh was under the reign of Yarim-Lim, and was the capital of the city-state of Mukiš and vassal to Yamhad, centered in modern Aleppo.

+Destruction.
 Under the hegemony of Aleppo, a dynasty of Yarim-Lim's descendants was founded; it lasted to the second half of 17th century BC.
 At that time Alalakh was destroyed, possibly by Hittite king Hattusili I, in the second year of his campaigns.
 As per middle chronology and publications by archaeologist K. A. Yener, destruction of Alalakh can be located as a "Fire and Conflagration" around 1650 BC.
 A recent Yener's paper considers Palace's Level VII destruction by Hattusili I to have taken place in his second year, in 1628 BC.

 Late Bronze Age

 Late Bronze Age is divided in two periods: Late Bronze Age I (c.
 1600-1400 BC), and Late Bronze Age II (c.
-1400-1300 BC).
+1400-1200/1190 BC).
 The former was characterized by being a Mittani vassal territory, and the latter by Hittite occupation.

+Alalakh V

+Alalakh V represents an intermediate period before the area came under the control of Idrimi in the Mitanni period.